Aaron Canavan

-Aaron Canavan (born 10 August 1975) is a snooker player from Jersey.
+Aaron Canavan (born 10 August 1975) is a professional snooker player from Jersey.

 Career

 Canavan was the winner of the 2018 World Seniors Championship, beating Dennis Taylor along the way and Patrick Wallace 4–3 in the final.
 He won £10,000, and competed in the following World Snooker Championship qualifiers, losing 10–1 to Robert Milkins in the first round.

 He also finished second in the 2019 Seniors 6-Red World Championship, losing to Jimmy White 4–2 in the final.

-In 2025, he again reached the final of the World Seniors Championship, where he lost 4-8 to Alfie Burden.
+In 2025, he again reached the final of the World Seniors Championship, where he lost 4–8 to Alfie Burden.